Dates: about 1820 - March 10, 1913

 In 1844 or 1845, Harriet married John Tubman, a free black.
 The marriage was apparently not a good match, from the beginning.

-Shortly after her marriage, Harriet hired a lawyer to investigate her own legal history, and discovered that her mother had been freed on a technicality upon the death of a former owner.
-But her lawyer advised Harriet that a court would be unlikely to hear the case, so Tubman dropped it.
+Shortly after her marriage, she hired a lawyer to investigate her own legal history, and discovered that her mother had been freed on a technicality upon the death of a former owner.
+But her lawyer advised her that a court would be unlikely to hear the case, so Tubman dropped it.
 But knowing that she should have been born free -- not a slave -- led her to contemplate freedom and resent her situation.

-In 1849, several events came together to motivate Harriet Tubman to act.
+In 1849, several events came together to motivate Tubman to act.
 She heard that two of her brothers were about to be sold to the Deep South.
 And her husband threatened to sell her South, too.
 She tried to persuade her brothers to escape with her, but ended up leaving alone, making her way to Philadelphia, and freedom.

 Harriet Tubman Biography: From Slavery to Freedom